The Insurer Can Take Your Statement

 The recorded statement is not a test, and you are only responsible for what you know and remember.
 Do not be forced to speculate on an answer.
 "I don't know" and "I do not remember" are perfect answers if they are honest answers.

 Another way to avoid guessing is to make it clear if you are not 100% confident about your answer.
 Some people will state they are giving the answer “to the best of their memory,” or will simply add that they are “not exactly sure” about their answer.
 This is a good way to show the adjuster you are giving your best response, even if you are not certain.
 Estimates also work well.
 If you can provide your best estimate in response to any question, you are showing the questioner you are doing your best to answer the question honestly and accurately.

 Be careful about responding to questions that include terms like "ever," and "never."
 For example, "Have you ever injured your low back before?"
 "Ever" means "ever."
 There may be that one time you hurt yourself, and it was not a big deal.
 That counts.
 So, if you are not sure, you can say something like, "As far as I know . . . . . "

 What Questions Can You Avoid?

-The insurer is allowed to ask about your background and off work activities to find out if your work injury is really a work injury, but there are limits.
+The insurer may ask about your background and off work activities to find out if your work injury is really a work injury, but there are limits.
 The insurance adjuster must limit questions that are "relevant to the claim."
-If you feel that the question has absolutely nothing to do with the claim, you can ask the adjuster why he or she is asking a particular question, and if you really are uncomfortable, you can politely decline to answer the question, and ask the adjuster to move on to the next question.
-When I am with a client during a statement, and I think the questioner is wandering too far from the point, I will ask them to explain how a certain question in relevant.
-They will either move on, or change the question.
+If you feel that the question has absolutely nothing to do with the claim, you can ask the adjuster why he or she is asking that kind of question, and if you are still uncomfortable, politely decline to answer the question, and ask the adjuster to move on to the next question.
+When I am with a client during a statement, and the questioner is wandering too far from the point, I will ask them to explain how a certain question in relevant.
+They usually move on or change the question.

-If you have a pending claim, and have questions about the process, give us a call, or fill out the contact form.
+If you have a pending claim, and have questions about the claims process, contact us.
+We help injured workers with these issues every day.